 “Steve can be sparky,” Bono later recalled.

-Did you own this model of iPod?
+Did you own this red iPod or any other limited-edition Apple gear?
 Leave your comments below.